rotundasoftware/steamer/README.md

 	// { userId : 123, permissions : [ "read", "write" ] }
 } )
 ```
 And since containers generate their own payload, they can structure it with consideration for how it will be consumed.
-For example, Steamer's built in mongo collection container will merge fields from multiple calls to `boat.add()`, and ensure the `_id` field is supplied with each record:
+For example, Steamer's built in mongo collection container will merge fields from multiple calls to `boat.add()`, and ensure the `_id` field is always supplied with each record:
 ```javascript
 ssData.add( { contacts : [ 'firstName' ] } );
 ssData.add( { contacts : [ 'lastName' ] } );